qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 Unlike when an algorithm is executed from the toolbox, outputs are not added to the map canvas if you execute that same algorithm from the Python Console.
 If you want to add an output to it, you have to do it yourself after running the algorithm.
-To do so, you can use QGIS API commands, or, even easier, use one of the handy methods provided for such task.
+To do so, you can use |qg| API commands, or, even easier, use one of the handy methods provided for such task.

 The ``runalg`` method returns a dictionary with the output names (the